Tikitherium: Classification

 Tikitherium is considered to be mammal based on Datta (2005).
 However, the phylogeny based on Luo and Martin (2007) places Tikitherium and Docodonta as sister taxa, which are Mammaliformes, based on the shared traits of wear facets and platform on the lingual side of the molars.
 Although Luo and Martin conclude that Tikitherium and Docodonta are the most closely related, it is debated that Woutersia instead may be the sister taxa to Docodonta due to the similarity of their prominent lingual cusps.

+A 2024 study argued that the tooth was actually the upper fourth premolar of a shrew belonging to the subfamily Crocidurinae, and actually dated to the Neogene rather than the Late Triassic as had previously been supposed.
+The authors suggested that T. copei "likely represents a distinct taxon at least at the species level.
+However, as the validity of T. copei is not certain, Pal/CHQ-009, the holotype of T. copei, should be currently identified as Crocidurinae gen. et sp. indet."